-Laheeb's influence is also strongly felt through his progeny from The Vision HG's Baahir (Ibn el Mareekh x GF Nasra Bataa) daughter Al Baraqai AA, producing offspring of enormous importance to the Ariela programme.
+Laheeb's influence is also strongly felt through his progeny from The Vision HG's Baahir (Ibn el Mareekh x GF Nasra Bataa) daughter Al Baraqai AA, producing offspring of enormous importance to the Ariela program.
 Al Baraqai AA's Laheeb daughter Baraaqa AA was bred to Al Ayad to produce the internationally acclaimed show stallion Baha AA, who won gold championship titles in Israel and Germany before going on to be named Supreme Champion at the USA Egyptian Event, Gold Champion at the European Egyptian Event, and Scottsdale unanimous Gold Champion at the International Egyptian Breeder's Classic.
 Baraaqa AA is also the dam of Badriyah AA (by Nader Al Jamal), dam of the 2019 straight Egyptian World Champion Colt Baahir AA, sired by Al Ayal.

 The Laheeb x Al Baraqai AA cross also produced the beautiful mares Basmah AA and Balqis AA.
 Basmah is a Gold Champion Filly in Israel and Silver and Bronze Medal winner in Europe and has established her own prolific family including foals sold to Italy, South Africa, and Qatar.
-Balqis AA is one of Laheeb's youngest daughters, recently starting her broodmare career by foaling a lovely grey filly by Kenz Al Baydaa (Jamil al Rayyan x Kareemah Saqr); she is currently in foal to Emerald J (QR Marc x Emandoria).
+Balqis AA is one of Laheeb's youngest daughters, and recently started her broodmare career by foaling a lovely grey filly by Kenz Al Baydaa (Jamil al Rayyan x Kareemah Saqr); just a few days ago she was bred to Al Ayal.

-The Laheeb daughter Malikah AA, an Israeli Bronze Champion out of Atiq Adara (Al Ayad x Alhambra B) established a valuable family at Ariela Arabians including Israel Egyptian Event Gold Colt Foal Mameluk AA (by Frasera Mashar) and full brothers Mahab Al Lahab and Marzuk AA (by Nader Al Shamal AA), before her sale overseas.
+The Laheeb daughter Malikah AA, an Israeli Bronze Champion out of Atiq Adara (Al Ayad x Alhambra B), established a valuable family at Ariela Arabians including Israel Egyptian Event Gold Colt Foal Mameluk AA (by Frasera Mashar) and full brothers Mahab Al Lahab and Marzuk AA (by Nader Al Shamal AA), before her sale overseas.
 The farm is retaining her daughters Nile Maha AA (by Ansata Nile Pharaoh) and Malikat AA (by Kenz Al Baydaa) to preserve her bloodlines in the Ariela herd.

 Another mare that crossed exceedingly well with Laheeb is Nashwah AA (Al Ayad x Insha Sha Latifa) out of the Ariela homebred Naffada (Imperial Imdal x Imperial Naffata); their first offspring was the colt Laheeb Al Nar, an individual of extraordinary charisma and quality, and presumably Laheeb's heir apparent.
 Unfortunately, he was tragically lost very young after garnering several Israeli Gold Colt titles.
-His full sister, the ultra-exotic mare Nefertiti AA, placed at the prestigious European Egyptian Event as a yearling and awaits the start of her breeding career.
+His full sister, the ultra-exotic mare Nefertiti AA, placed at the prestigious European Egyptian Event as a yearling and just last month began her breeding career by producing Nasmah AA, an outstanding filly of tremendous promise sired by Moaiz Al Baydaa (Ezz Ezzain x Magda Sakr by Tallahsman).
+This filly is so far the star of this year's foal crop and appears to have a bright future ahead of her.